Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

      5. The user EasyConfig directory `UserRepo` (even if it is not there yet)

-     1. The LUMI-EasyBuild-contrib repository, if present in the user directory use that one and otherwise use the one from the central installation.
+     1. The `LUMI-EasyBuild-contrib` repository, if present in the user directory use that one and otherwise use the one from the central installation.

      2. The LUMI-specific EasyConfig directory from the application directory

--   The search path for EasyConfig files with ``eb -S`` and ``eb --search``
+-   The search path for EasyConfig files with `eb -S` and `eb --search`

      1. The directories above in the robot search path are automatically also used for search.

      2. Not yet done, but we could maintain a local copy of the CSCS repository and enable search in that also.

+        Update 2025: As CSCS seems to have quit using EasyBuild, this does not make sense anymore as the repository is rapidly aging.

      3. Default EasyConfig files that come with EasyBuild are deliberately not included in user mode as it was decided this is confusing for the users.